English embroidered binding

 There was a considerable fashion in England for covers worked in embroidery on Bibles and small prayer books during the first half of the seventeenth century.

 Anne Cornwallis Leigh (1612–1684) was the daughter of Thomas Cornwallis and his wife, Anne, the daughter of Samuel Bevercotes of Ordsall.
-She married Samuel Leigh of Rushall, Staffordshire ca. 1650, and the binding is attributed to this period.
+She married Samuel Leigh of Rushall, Staffordshire in 1638, and the binding may have been made not long after that date.

 It is a particularly superb example of the genre, in an excellent state of preservation—the colors still bright and fresh, the figures rendered in very high relief.